D'Amore Personal Injury Law, LLC

 However, most motorcyclists are not pulling aggressive moves when out for a ride, and are more likely to become the victim of other driver’s careless behaviors.

 Spring is the beginning of cruising weather for avid motorcyclists around the country.
 To spread awareness on how to keep riders safe on the road this season, May is the kickoff of Motorcycle Safety Awareness Month.
-By encouraging others to say alert and spreading the word on the dangers of not sharing the roads with motorcycles, you can help keep Maryland motorcyclists safe in hopes to reduce the risk of serious and fatal accidents in the future.
+By encouraging others to stay alert and spreading the word on the dangers of not sharing the roads with motorcycles, you can help keep Maryland motorcyclists safe in hopes to reduce the risk of serious and fatal accidents in the future.

 Motorcycle Statistics To Know

-The Insurance Institute for Highway Safety (I.I.H.S.) reports that motorcycle deaths accounted for at least 14 percent of all motor vehicle crash deaths in 2017.
-Among the 5,172 motorcyclists killed in 2017…
+The Insurance Institute for Highway Safety (I.I.H.S.) reports that motorcycle deaths accounted for at least 14 percent of all motor vehicle crash deaths in 2021.
+Among the 6,084 motorcyclists killed in 2021…

 • 38% involved a single vehicle (the motorcycle).